lobocv/Evolve/README.md

 ## Terminology

+#### Creature
-Creature - An individual organism of a Species which has it's own genotype.
-This genotype contributes
-           genes to it's offspring and is used to evaluate the magnitude of Traits.
+* An individual organism of a Species which has it's own genotype.
+This genotype contributes genes to it's offspring and is used to evaluate the magnitude of Traits.

+#### Attributes
+* Descriptors of an organism that govern how fit the organism is for survival.
+Attributes are contributed by multiple traits and their value in conjunction with environmental factors decide if the organism lives or dies.

+#### Trait
-Trait - A feature of a species that can either be discrete or continuous.
-It's exact value is computed based
-        on the rules of the specific trait and the genome of the Creature.
+* A feature of a species that can either be discrete or continuous.
+It's exact value is computed based on the rules of the specific trait and the genome of the Creature.

+#### Phenotype
-Phenotype - A bin of a particular trait.
+* A bin of a particular trait.
 For a binary trait, there are two phenotypes.
-For continuous
-            or discrete non-binary traits, there can be many phenotypes.
+For continuous or discrete non-binary traits, there can be many phenotypes.
 In the discrete case, each phenotype describes a vector in phenospace.

+#### Phenospace
-Phenospace - A vector space that spans possible phenotypes.
-Phenotypes are represented as eigen-vectors in the vector-space
-            The phenospace need not be singular, however if it is not singular, the linearly dependent vectors must be a negative scaling of one another.
+* A vector space that spans possible phenotypes.
+Phenotypes are represented as eigen-vectors in the vector-space The phenospace need not be singular, however if it is not singular, the linearly dependent vectors must be a negative scaling of one another.
 This signifies anti-correlation of the corresponding phenotypes.

+#### Gene
-Gene - The building blocks of genetic Traits.
-When the gene has information about multiple traits
-       it is said to be  pleiotropic.
+* The building blocks of genetic Traits.
+When the gene has information about multiple traits it is said to be  pleiotropic.
 If a non-binary trait has influence from multiple genes, those genes are said to be polygenic.
 These two concepts are not mutually exclusive.
 An example of a polygene group is a group of genes that when observed in high numbers, cause the organism to be tall.
 An example of pleiotropic gene is a gene who's occurance affects both the height and weight of an organism simultaneously.

+#### Chromosome
-Chromosome - Contains many genes and distributes those genes to offspring during reproduction
+* Contains many genes and distributes those genes to offspring during reproduction

+### Polygenic vs Pleitropic Genes
 ![alt text](https://github.com/lobocv/Evolve/blob/master/polygene.jpg?raw=true "Polygene")
 ![alt text](https://github.com/lobocv/Evolve/blob/master/pleiotropy.jpg?raw=true "Pleiotropy")

-# List of Traits
+### List of Traits
 Traits are specific features of an organism that are derived from it's genome.
 They contribute to an organisms Attributes.

 Continuous Traits